GLIMS-RGI/rgi_user_guide/docs/03_data_decription.md

 The following files are included in the unzipped folder:

 `RGI2000-v7.0-C-01_alaska.shp`
-: the RGI glacier complex outlines as a shapefile (with accompanying `.dbf`, `.prj`, `.cpg` and `.shx` files).
+: The RGI glacier complex outlines as a shapefile (with accompanying `.dbf`, `.prj`, `.cpg` and `.shx` files).

 `RGI2000-v7.0-C-01_alaska-attributes.csv`
-: glacier complex attributes in a `.csv` file.
+: Glacier complex attributes in a `.csv` file.
 The attributes are strictly the same as those encountered in the shapefile.
 This file allows users to read glacier attributes without reading the entire shapefile.

 `RGI2000-v7.0-C-01_alaska-attributes_metadata.json`
-: information about the attributes: full name, description, units, etc.
+: Information about the attributes: full name, description, units, etc.

 `RGI2000-v7.0-C-01_alaska-CtoG_links.json`
-: links between the glacier complex to the glacier products, in a JSON dictionary.
+: Links between the glacier complex to the glacier products, in a JSON dictionary.
 The keys are the glacier complex ids (same length as the glacier complex file) and the values are the corresponding glacier product ids (one or more depending on the cluster).

 For more information on this product and its attributes, see [](data_fields/glacier_complex_product.md).